RahmanBadru/github-docs/README.md

 ```bash
 TypeError: can only concatenate str (not "int") to str
 ```
+## Step 2 - Using Screenshots

+Don't take screenshots using your phone

 ## Step 3 - Use Github Flavored Markdown task lists

 Github extends Markdown to have a list where you can check off items <sup>[1]</sup>